 - Definitions – As every single word may be interpreted by law can be in a different way in respect to whatever may common men interpret.
 This is the most vital part of starting with the compliance part.

 According to the Indian Labor Law, an employee is entitled to various types of leaves that they need to abide to like:

 - Weekly Offs

 - Maternity leaves

 Other Rules and Regulations

-An HR manager needs to look after some activities on the monthly or periodic basis in order to keep the thinks going legally correct.
+An HR manager needs to look after some activities on a monthly or periodic basis in order to keep things going legally correct.·